smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 Action Plan For Networking Events Or Workshops:
 Event 1:  - I am attending for my current job: ![MongoDB.local Sydney](https://www.mongodb.com/events/mongodb-local/sydney)
  In my current job, the software application the company supplies uses a MongoDB database.
 My knowledge about MongoDB is limited to how our services use and relate to it and from what the companies Dev team have explained to me.
- Even though I am just starting out on my full stack development journey, my particular interest is in the backend area of development (databases, API etc), so from the different workshops availabale I am curious to find out how MongDB is being used more widely in the industry.
+ Even though I am just starting out on my full stack development journey, my particular interest is in the backend area of development (databases, API etc), so from the different workshops available I am curious to find out how MongDB is being used more widely in the industry.

 Action Plan 1:
- - Workshops I plan to attend are 'Methodology and Principles of Data Modeling for MongDB' + 'Building event-driven applications with Atlas Stream Processing', im hoping these workshops will provide insite and knowledge into some of the features mongoDB offer that I might be able to bring to our team at work.
+ - Workshops I plan to attend are 'Methodology and Principles of Data Modelling for MongDB' + 'Building event-driven applications with Atlas Stream Processing', im hoping these workshops will provide insite and knowledge into some of the features mongoDB offer that I might be able to bring to our team at work.
  - Networking side of the event, I would like to speak to some developers and find out how they use MongDB and in general what they do, the applications they work on and how they started out in the industry.
 As im trying to start out in this industry, id like to speak to some experienced developers on how they did it and their advice on what to do / not to do.

 Event 2:  - Online workshop Coder Academy, 20th June 2024, 6pm: 'Interviews, Preparation and How to get the most out of them!' - this is a webinar with a experienced software engineer who is experienced in helping other developers land new jobs, skills or promotions.